bgoonz/gists-revamp/by-extension/markdown/General.ht.md

 - <span id="0251">Make pages primarily for users, not for search engines.</span>
 - <span id="f565">Don’t deceive your users.</span>
 - <span id="5f8a">Avoid tricks intended to improve search engine rankings.
 A good rule of thumb is whether you’d feel comfortable explaining what you’ve done to a website that competes with you, or to a Google employee.
 Another useful test is to ask, “Does this help my users?
-Would I do this if search engines didn’t exist?”</span>
+Would I do this if search engines didn’t exist? "</span>
 - <span id="9acc">Think about what makes your website unique, valuable, or engaging.
 Make your website stand out from others in your field.</span>

 ### Specific guidelines